laytenter/Insider-London/__posts/2019-06-19-ibk-tech-week.markdown

 The day was rounded off with a [Silicon Roundabout Walking Tour](https://www.insider-london.co.uk/tours/silicon-roundabout-and-tech-city-tour/) where the 76 delegates split into 5 smaller groups to explore the past, present and future of this booming business eco-system.
 Insider London would like to thank all speakers and all delegates for making this day truly special.

 Looking to London for your innovation day?
-Get in touch via contact@insider-london.co.uk to start planning your bespoke corporate experience.
+Get in touch via contact@insiderlondon.com to start planning your bespoke corporate experience.